Epidemic outbreaks in structured host populations: Some basic concepts

 Here $K^n$ is the $n$-fold composition (iterate) of $K$ with itself and $\|K^n\|$ its operator norm.
 See \cite[A.3.2]{Thi24} for a proof of the last equality that also holds if $K$ is not linear but only homogeneous.
-We also call $\cR_0$ the spectral radius of the measure kernel $\kappa$,